Technorely/tendermint/docs/tendermint-core/running-in-production.md

 [traefik](https://docs.traefik.io/configuration/commons/#rate-limiting)
 to achieve the same things.

-## Debugging Tendermint
+## Debugging Tenderely

-If you ever have to debug Tendermint, the first thing you should probably do is to check out the logs.
+If you ever have to debug Tenderely, the first thing you should probably do is to check out the logs.
 See [How to read logs](./how-to-read-logs.md), where we explain what certain log statements mean.